Help Keep SF State Smoke Free

 Since Aug.
-1, 2004, University policy has prohibited smoking on campus, except in designated smoking areas.
-The objective is to promote health and to protect all who live, work, study or visit the campus from a major health concern: environmental tobacco smoke (also known as secondhand smoke).
+1, 2004, University policy has prohibited smoking on campus except in designated smoking areas.
+The objective is to promote health and to protect everyone on campus from a major health concern: environmental tobacco smoke (also known as secondhand smoke).

-Read SF State's smoke-free policy: Environmental tobacco smoke is recognized as the third leading cause of preventable death.
+Environmental tobacco smoke is recognized as the third-leading cause of preventable death in the United States.